By Randall Parrish in 1907

-The close of the Mexican-American War brought with it a new era to the Plains.
+The close of the Mexican-American War brought a new era to the Plains.
 The reign of the prairie schooner then began in earnest.
-Almost immediately the freight business between Missouri River points and Santa Fe increased to a wonderful degree.
+Almost immediately, the freight business between Missouri River points and Santa Fe increased to a great degree.
 Where before a yearly caravan was deemed sufficient for the trade, from now on, during the season of safe travel, the trail was seldom vacant of slow-toiling wagons.
 Wages for teamsters rose steadily, although prices for transportation had a marked tendency downward because of increasing competition.
-However, profits were sufficient, even taking into account the growing hostility of the Indian tribes and the consequent danger of the passage.
+However, profits were sufficient, even considering the growing hostility of the Indian tribes and the consequent danger of the passage.
 The usual price charged for thus hauling freight to Santa Fe was ten dollars a hundred pounds, each wagon earning from five hundred to six hundred dollars every trip, the average time consumed being eighty or ninety days.
-About this time the eastern terminus of the trade shifted to a considerable degree from Independence to Westport, and Kansas City began her steady advance toward supremacy.
+About this time, the trade’s eastern terminus shifted considerably from Independence to Westport, and Kansas City began her steady advance toward supremacy.

 The Rush of Gold-Seekers over the Oregon Trail

-During this period the Oregon Trail was not neglected but was being constantly traversed by emigrant trains bound for the Columbia River country of California.
+During this period, the Oregon Trail was not neglected but was constantly traversed by emigrant trains bound for the Columbia River country of California.
 But by the Spring of 1849, when the gold rush began, this slender current became suddenly transformed into a mighty torrent.
-In all the chronicles of men, there is nothing to compare with the stream of humanity which then began flowing across an unconquered wilderness.
+In all the chronicles of men, there is nothing to compare with the stream of humanity, which then began flowing across an unconquered wilderness.
 No one may even guess at the numbers involved.
 There are no statistics to turn to.
-It has been roughly estimated that in that first year alone 42,000 thousand people crossed the Plains.
+It has been roughly estimated that 42,000 thousand people crossed the Plains in that first year alone.
 Lummis, in a remarkable article on Pioneer Transportation, in McClure’s Magazine, from whom I quote freely in this chapter, pictures this exodus in these powerful words:

 “In its pathless distance, its inevitable hardships, and its frequent savage perils, reckoned with the character of the men, women, and children concerned, it stands alone.
 The era was one of national hard times; and not only the professional failures, but ministers, doctors, lawyers, merchants, and farmers, with their families, caught the new yellow fever, and betook themselves to a journey fifty times as long and hard as the average of them had ever taken before.